Mccullahz/GoLangLearning/README.md

-# My Intro To GoLang
+# Intro To GoLang

-## This repo will likely contain many random files with several different levels of difficulty as I learn the language.
+## This repo serves as storage for several small projects that I am creating to learn Go